Creating Website Content

 1. Go to Inventory > Product Catalog.

-2. Right click on any folder and select Edit Defaults.
+2. Right-click on any category folder and select Edit Defaults.
 Select the Website tab as shown below:

-3. Enable the Only show prices when customer logs in.
+3. Enable the Only show prices when customer logs in option.

 4. Right click on the option and Filter Down option to all items.
-Review the Standard Features > Change Defaults, Filter Down Data, and Globally Change Data section within the main EBMS manual for more details on changing an option for all inventory items.
+Review the Edit Defaults, Filter Down Data and Globally Change Data section within the main EBMS manual for more details on changing an option for all inventory items.

 Multiple Unit-of-Measure Options

-Enable the Show unit on website option for any unit-of-measure that should be displayed on the website.
+Enable the Show unit on website option for any Unit of Measure (UOM) that should be displayed on the website.
 Note that only UOM settings that also have the Allow selling with this unit-of-measure option enabled within the Unit of Measure tab will be displayed.
-Review the Tracking Counts > Unit of Measure section of the inventory manual for more details on creating multiple units-of-measure.
+Review the Unit of Measure section of the inventory manual for more details on creating multiple Units of Measure.

 Promotional Pricing and Volume Discounts